What causes dry eyes at night?

 Well, if you can stand to sleep in an unventilated room, that’s one option.
 Just remember to open the windows when you wake up to get some fresh air in.
 But if you need that breeze or cool air to help you sleep, then don’t forego it.
 Consider alternative solutions such as angling your face away from the draught, or wearing an eye mask to keep your eyes protected while you sleep.[5]

 As we’ve mentioned, irritants and dry eyes are the two most common reasons why you might have itchy eyes at night, but there are other potential causes that may need addressing.
-If your itchy eyes continue for a week or two without letting up, it’s a good idea to consult your optometrist who can help you to find out if there’s an underlying condition causing your symptoms.
+If your itchy eyes continue for a week or two without letting up, it’s a good idea to consult your optometrist who can help you to find out if there’s an underlying condition causing the irritation.

 Resources: